Welcome to Food Services

 Mark Hicks, Director of Food Service.

 Here at the Arlington Food Service Department, we are guided in our mission to exceed our customers' expectations by utilizing a process of continuous improvement.
 We are dedicated to providing the best available nutritional components and incorporating them into a wide variety of menu choices that offer great value to our students and staff.
-Our team is committed to preparing healthy yet interesting meals that surpass the dietary guidelines as defined by the new Healthy Hunger Free Kids Act, administered by the USDA.
+Our team is committed to preparing healthy yet interesting meals that surpass the dietary guidelines as defined by the Healthy Hunger Free Kids Act, administered by the USDA.

 The Dutchess County Summer Food Service Program